JacquelineFlanigan/Enabling-Otoscopy-Predictions-for-Hearing-Infection/README.md

 # Otoscopy Predictions

 Using otoscopy images with neural networks to predict whether someone's ear has an infection.
-Here we will use some convolutional neural networks to predict if the otoscopy contains an ear that is abnormal (has acute otis media) or normal (no infection).
+Here we will use some convolutional neural networks to predict if the otoscopy contains an ear that is abnormal (has acute otitis media) or normal (no infection).

 ## Methodology